ovanta/vue-cloudfront-api/docs/config.md

 **`demo`**
 If true all files will be saved, but no bytes written into it.
 Used to show a demo without consuming storage space.
+See `demoContent` to configure which content should be send as placeholder.

 **`server.port`**
 Port where vue-cloudfront-api will listen for requests.